gpozzi/capstone-google-analytics/README.md

 ## 4. ANALYZE Phase

-Now that we know a little about the data, we'll explore the most relevant insights as solicited in Mario's email.
+Now that the data has been preprocessed, we'll explore the most relevant insights as solicited in Mario's email.
 We'll include the additional questions stated in "business task" section.

 We loaded the Shapefile formats and took a look at the service zones Manhattan is divided into.
 We can see Manhattan is divided into 4 zones:
 - Yellow Zone